benp3837/Master_Demos/Angular/Angular.md

 **Dependency Injection (DI)**

-- Dependency Injection it’s a design pattern where **the class receives its dependencies (its data/functionality) from an external source instead of creating them itself.**
+- Dependency Injection is a design pattern where **the class receives its dependencies (its data/functionality) from an external source instead of creating them itself.**
   - Dependency Injection does not use the “new” keyword.
 We declare all of the necessary members (data/functions) in one class (the service) and give them to the injectee (the component)
-- Types of Dependency Injection
-  - **Constructor Injection:** We tell our application in the constructor what dependencies we need and it will provide them when we create the object. **Angular uses EXCLUSIVELY Constructor Injection**
+  - Angular only uses **Constructor Injection:** We tell our application in the constructor what dependencies we need and it will provide them when we create the object. **Angular uses EXCLUSIVELY Constructor Injection**

 ![](Aspose.Words.b047aeec-acb9-40df-b513-eb7481f68b19.002.png)

-\*Remember, Angular doesn’t use these bottom two so there aren’t good visual examples.
-We’ll learn about them next week, it will take quite a few images that use things we haven’t seen yet.

-- **Setter Injection:** We tell our application what setter we want it to use, and it will call the setter giving us our dependency that way.
-- **Field Injection:** We tell our application what field we need to fill, and the injector injects into that field
-- There are other types if you want to look into them, though we won’t need them.

 **MVC Design Pattern in Angular**